jinzhenfan/jekyll-now/about.md

 permalink: /about/
 ---

+A mixed work portfolio of conceptual design, engineering, and visualization.
-Built by Jinzhen for project showcases.
+Built by Jinzhen for recording her own passion paths.

 ### Contact me